Bosco98/bosco98.github.io/content/blog/leetcode1.md

 draft: false
 title: "Find the Unique Number of Occurrences (Leet code problem solving Part 1 )"
 description: "Leet code problem solving series part II"
-date: 2023-01-03
+date: 2024-01-03
 ---

-In this series I'll be solving Leetcode problems one by one.
+In this series I'll be solving Leetcode problems for SDETs one by one.

 ## Problem
 [1207.
 Unique Number of Occurrences](https://leetcode.com/problems/unique-number-of-occurrences/)